 - Tap on a wet pitch, allowing water into the toe which swells and can cause horizontal cracks.

 - Hit 'yorkers' hard.
 This can cause cracking in the toe.

 - Using cheap cricket balls that can bruise and dent the bat.

 Cricket bats are natural products.
 This means that there is a possibility that your JPGavan bat could break.
+I will always do my best to ensure durability in your bat, but wood is wood and any bat has the chance of having it's issues.
 Cricket bats can break for numerous reasons in numerous ways.
 Please follow the process above to minimise the chance of this happening.
 Most of the time the bat can be fixed.
 We cannot replace JPGavan products if they have: